-Curious about what facts might reside in the gaps, I decided to conduct my own investigation.
+Concerned about gaps in the reporting of the history of the monument, I decided to conduct my own investigation.
 The result is a series of eight thoroughly researched articles with footnotes and references linked throughout that reveal that the motives behind the construction of the monument weren’t quite as they’ve been described.

 Before we begin, however, I’d like to prepare the reader for the fact that this series doesn’t advocate for either removal or retention of the monument.
 It simply clears the air on the history of the monument so others can develop well-informed positions on it.
 Any action—or inaction—with respect to the monument should be taken for the right reasons.